kirill-gerasimenko/fsharp-wpf-mvc-series_wiki/AsyncController.md

 ### Exception handling

-So far we ignored important aspect - exception handling.
-In presence of asynchronous computation it becomes even more relevant.
+So far we have ignored an important aspect - exception handling.
+In presence of asynchronous computations it becomes even more relevant.

 `Mvc<_, _>` type defines abstract `OnError` hook and channels both sync and async computation exception through it.